Neuronal-Oscillations/group-handbook/docs/Data-Storage-and-Processing/PCorMAC-to-RFS-data-transfer.md

-# Transer of data betweeen RFS and Mac OR PC
+# Transer of data betweeen ARC and Mac/PC
 ## Purpose

-Recommendations for copying data to and from Mac or Windows to RFS.
-This allow for moving data to and from the RFS from data of the PC/Mac or folders that has been mapped/mounted.
+Recommendations for copying data to and from Mac or Windows to ARC.
+This allow for moving data to and from the ARC from data of the PC/Mac or folders that has been mapped/mounted.
+This could for instance be a mounted RFS folder.

+NOTE: this is not suitable for copying data between RFS and ARC as this transfer over the Mac/PC.

 ## Prerequisites
 - A SSO (Single Sign-On) account at the University of Oxford
 - VPN access to the University of Oxford network (required for off-site access)
-- A project on RFS drive
+- An account on the project psyc-neuosc at ARC

 ## Steps